Land Protection at VVCR

 Protecting land on the Eastern Shore through acquisition and conservation easements.

-The Nature Conservancy’s land protection program at the Virginia Coast Reserve (VCR) includes purchasing land directly, assisting local, state, and federal conservation partners with land acquisition, and helping private owners protect their land with conservation easements.
+The Nature Conservancy’s land protection program at the Volgenau Virginia Coast Reserve (VVCR) includes purchasing land directly, assisting local, state, and federal conservation partners with land acquisition, and helping private owners protect their land with conservation easements.

-Each year VCR staff members monitor the 33,000 acres of land owned by TNC, as well as 70 private conservation easement properties that protect more than 13,000 acres.
+Each year VVCR staff members monitor the 33,000 acres of land owned by TNC, as well as 70 private conservation easement properties that protect more than 13,000 acres.